ipfs/ipfs-desktop/README.md

 - Create a tag with the same version: `git tag vA.B.C`
 - Publish local changes and the tag to GitHub repo: `git push && git push origin vA.B.C`
 - Wait for the CI to upload the binaries to the draft release (a new one will be created if you haven't drafted one).
+- Publish release draft.
+  - Once a release is published, users should receive the app update.
+See: https://www.electron.build/auto-update.
   - The `latest.yml, latest-mac.yml, latest-linux.yml` files on the release are used by the app to determine when an app update is available.
-Once a release is published, users should receive the app update.
-See: https://www.electron.build/auto-update.
 - Update links and badges in `README` to point to the new version (`A.B.C`)
 - Update [Homebrew Cask](https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md#updating-a-cask).
 - Update Chocolatey package: